-Incubations were set up in media using GWB and ERDA-6 formulations (~1M Mg and 5M NaCl, respectively) as the basal salt composition and amended with N and P. Acetate, oxalate, citrate, and EDTA were added as carbon sources at concentrations predicted by the WIPP inventory.
-A bacterial (Halomonas halodenitrificans) and archaeal (Halosimplex carlsbadense) isolate were used as inocula in separate incubations, as was the enrichment culture mentioned above.
+Incubations were set up in media using GWB and ERDA-6 formulations7 (~1M Mg and 5M NaCl, respectively) as the basal salt composition and amended with N and P. Acetate, oxalate, citrate, and EDTA were added as carbon sources at concentrations predicted by WIPP inventory. bacterial (Halomonas the Α halodenitrificans) archaeal (Halosimplex and carlsbadense) isolate were used as inocula in separate incubations, as was the enrichment culture mentioned above.